 - overactivity of the hypothalamic–pituitary–adrenal (HPA) axis

 Never heard of this last hypotheses before.
 Is an interesting one especially in relation to sleep deprivation as treatment of depression.

 Neural plasticity is closely linked to learning, sleep and cortisol regulation for example, genes related to plasticity increase expression during waking, whereas genes related to synaptic downscaling are expressed during sleep, particularly SWS.
-It is feasible that sleep is required for the downscaling of synapses on a daily basis and that alterations in sleep and/or mood disorders could affect this process.
+It is feasible that sleep is required for the downscaling of synapses on a daily basis and that alterations in sleep and/or mood disorders could affect this process, we also recommend to pay attention to your mattress, since this could be affecting your quality of sleep, visit EachNight for more information.
 Conversely, sleep deprivation may increase plasticity-related gene expression, strengthening synapses in brain regions involved in mood regulation, and it is this hypothesis that helps to explain some of the acute antidepressant effects of sleep deprivation therapies